cbcrg/tcoffee/docs/tcoffee_manual.rst

 This can be done by building different T-Coffee libraries. `proba_pair` is the default mode of T-Coffee that runs a pair-HMM to populate the library with residue pairs having the best posterior probabilities.
 The following instructions will do this::

-  t_coffee -infile prot.aln -evaluate -method proba_pair -output score_ascii, aln, score_html
+  t_coffee -infile prot.aln -evaluate -method proba_pair -output score_ascii, al\
+  n, score_html

 This mode runs a series of fast multiple aligners.
 It is very fast and used by `ENSEMBL Compara <http://www.ensembl.org/info/genome/compara/index.html>`_::

-  t_coffee -infile prot.aln -evaluate -method mafft_msa,kalign_msa,muscle_msa -output score_ascii, aln, score_html
+  t_coffee -infile prot.aln -evaluate -method mafft_msa,kalign_msa,muscle_msa -o\
+  utput score_ascii, aln, score_html

 This mode runs the orginal default T-Coffee that was combining local and global alignments::

-  t_coffee -infile prot.aln -evaluate -method clustalw_pair,lalign_id_pair -output score_ascii, aln, score_html
+  t_coffee -infile prot.aln -evaluate -method clustalw_pair,lalign_id_pair -outp\
+  ut score_ascii, aln, score_html

 Summary of the output flags